ihmwg/python-ihm/README.md

 can choose to build without the extension by adding `--without-ext` to both `setup.py` command lines above.

-(Note that the C extension module has only been tested on Mac and Linux.
-It might work on Windows, but would require that the extension is compiled against the same Windows C runtime that Python uses.)

 # Testing

 There are a number of testcases in the `test` directory.
 Each one can be run